Look after your public housing home

-This page has information about the electricity and solar hot water in your home.
+Find information below about electricity and hot water systems in your public housing home.

 You should not touch or change the meter.

 Broken electricity meters

-A broken electricity meter affects the essential supply of power to your home.
+A broken electricity meter affects the essential power supply to your home.

-The Department of Local Government, Housing and Community Development is your landlord and needs to know when a meter is broken so it can fix it as soon as possible.
+The Department of Territory Families, Housing and Communities is your landlord and needs to know when a meter is broken so it can be fixed as soon as possible.